shacharm2/CarND-LaneLines-P1/README.md

 </div>

 **4. Road lanes detection** - as anomaly.
-Look for the 95% percentile of Luminance and b-channel yellow markings in the picture.
-Thus, no need for absolute values, only the 5% as outliers assumption.
+Look for the 95 percentile of Luminance and b-channel yellow markings in the picture.
+Thus, no need for absolute values, only the 5 percentile as outliers assumption.

 # **Reflection**